chelseajaculina/rent-a-film/README.md

 ## Approach
 - Understood the the ERM of this database (Schema)
-- Worked on examples before answering questions
+- Developed the fundamentals of the syntax and how to write SQL queries in PostgreSQL using pgAdmin 4
-- Developed the fundamentals of the syntax and how to write SQL queries in PostgreSQL using pgAdmin 4.
+- Worked on numerous examples where it asked specific details of a film before tackling questions

 ## Findings